jpype-project/jpype/doc/userguide.rst

 Caller sensitive methods
 ========================

 The Java security model tracks what caller requested the method as a means to determine the level of access to provide.
 Internal callers are provided privileged access to perform unsafe operations and external callers are given safer and more restricted access.
-To perform this task the JVM checks what it the caller of a method by unraveling the stack and finding who called the secure method.
+To perform this task, the JVM seaches the call stack to obtain the calling methods module.

-This presents a rather large difficult for method invoked from JNI.
-A method called from JNI has not stack frame to investigate.
-Thus worse than been relegated to a safer access, JPype calls were outright denied.
-Thus resulted in a number of strange behaviors over the years that were forced to be worked around.
-This was finally solved with the release of Java 12 when they outright broken all calls to getMethod by throwing a NullPointer exception whenever the caller frame was not found.
+This presents a difficulty for method invoked from JNI.
+A method called from JNI lacks any call stack to unravel.
+Rather than relegating the call to a safer level of access, the security model would outright deny access to certain JPype calls.
+This resulted in a number of strange behaviors over the years that were forced to be worked around.
+This issue was finally solved with the release of Java 12 when they outright broken all calls to getMethod by throwing a NullPointer exception whenever the caller frame was not found.
 This inadvertent clued us into why Java would act so strangely for certain calls such as constructing a SQL database or attempting to call ``Class.forName``.
-By creating an actual test case to work around we were finally able to resolve this limitation.
+By creating an actual test case to work around we were able to resolve this limitation.

-Once we identified the issue the work around it to always call Java methods with a stack frame.
-But given that we call methods through JNI and the JNI interface defines no way to specify an origin for the call, the means we needed to develop a different mechanism to access these methods.
-Thus rather than calling them directly, we instead pass the method id and the list of desired arguments to the internal ``org.jpype`` Java package.
-It unpacks the request and calls the desired method from within Java which means that it now has a proper stack frame to refer to allowing access at the safe and restricted level.
+Once we identified the issue, the workaround is only call caller sensitive methods from within Java.
+But given that we call methods through JNI and the JNI interface defines no way to specify an origin for the call, the means we needed to develop an alternative calling mechanism.
+Instead of calling methods directly, we instead pass the method id and the list of desired arguments to the internal ``org.jpype`` Java package.
+This package unpacks the request and executes the desired method from within Java.
+The call stack will indicate the caller is an external jar and be given the safe and restricted level of access.
 The result is then passed back to through the JNI layer.

 This special calling mechanism is slower and more indirect than the normal